edwardsintegratedomics/DemoCode/SavioStuff/TerminalThings.md

 > export R_LIBS_USER=$R_LIBS_USER:/global/home/groups/fc_surfwill/modfiles

-> export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/global/home/groups/fc_surfwill/modfiles/netcdf-base/lib

 The first of these lines adds the "modfiles" folder, where I've installed the new modules, to the module path.
 The next one does the same for the R packages (aka libraries).
-We're actually hosting the NetCDF software on Savio right now, so the last line tells Savio where to find that program.

 ### Editing your .bashrc file